-It wasn't until 1875 that the first permanent settler, James Crawford, brought his family to this area.
+It wasn't until 1875 that the first permanent settler, James Harvey Crawford, brought his family to this area.
 Crawford lived peacefully among the Ute Indians, who annually visited the "medicine springs."
-After the removal of the Indians from Colorado in 1880 following the battle at Milk Creek, other settlers gradually joined the Crawfords.
+James's arrival garnered the attention of other pioneers.
+He had settled in the Yampa Valley because of its mineral springs, lush grasses, river, and streams and was convinced the land's abundance would provide comfort and security for his family.
+He was not alone in that belief.
+Pioneers began gathering in the area by the end of the Crawfords' first year in the Yampa Valley.
+After the Utes were moved from Colorado in 1880 following the battle at Milk Creek, other settlers gradually joined the Crawfords.
 By 1885, five other families had settled in the area.

-From the earliest times, the town's greatest attractions have been its natural mineral springs, located throughout the town and outlying areas.
-The Ute Indians came for the "medicine springs," while the miners traveled 30 miles from the gold mines at Hahn's Peak to bath in the hot springs.
-Once the train "arrived" in 1909 and replaced the stage lines, health conscious travelers from around the country visited to partake of the various hot baths and mineral springs.
+From the earliest times, the town's greatest attractions have been its natural mineral springs, located throughout the city and outlying areas.
+The Ute Indians came for the "medicine springs," while the miners traveled 30 miles from the gold mines at Hahn's Peak to bathe in the hot springs.
+Once the train "arrived" in 1909 and replaced the stage lines, health-conscious travelers from around the country visited to partake of the various hot baths and mineral springs.

 The History of Skiing in Steamboat

-Steamboat Springs has been the cultural center for northwest Colorado since 1914, when the Perry Mansfield Camp was established in Strawberry Park.
-Now in its 85th year, continuing as the oldest performing arts center in the nation, the historic camp has served as the impetus for cultural activities and organizations such as the Steamboat Springs Arts Council, Community Players and Strings in the Mountains.
+Steamboat Springs has been the cultural center for northwest Colorado since 1914 when the Perry Mansfield Camp was established in Strawberry Park.
+In its 85th year, continuing as the oldest performing arts center in the nation, the historic camp has served as the impetus for cultural activities and organizations such as the Steamboat Springs Arts Council, Community Players, and Strings in the Mountains.